Retiring at Market Highs

 Recent History of 60/40 Portfolios and Withdrawal Rates

 Dean Barber: Stock market valuations near all-time highs, the threat of inflation, and super low interest rates … What does that have to do with your retirement?
-Jason Newcomer, CERTIFIED FINANCIAL PLANNER™ and director of financial planning at Barber Financial Group, and I will measure inflation and what bonds and equities did in every rolling 20-year period since 1972.
+Jason Newcomer, CERTIFIED FINANCIAL PLANNER™ and director of financial planning at Modern Wealth Management, and I will measure inflation and what bonds and equities did in every rolling 20-year period since 1972.

 Jason, we have some exciting information to share today.
 You and your team did a lot of research for one major purpose—that was to run through all the 20-year rolling periods, going all the way back to 1972.
 We are looking at two things: a 60/40 portfolio and a withdrawal rate starting at 5%.
 Then, we look at increasing that withdrawal rate every year with whatever the inflation rate was for that year so that people can have a standard of living that remains constant.